ra1028/swiftui-atom-properties/README.md

 }
 ```

-Note that overridden atoms in `AtomScope` automatically be scoped, but other atoms that depend on them will be in a shared state and must be given `Scoped` attribute (See also: [Scoped Atoms](#scoped-atoms)) in order to avoid it from being shared across out of scope.
+Note that overridden atoms in `AtomScope` automatically be scoped, but other atoms that depend on them will be in a shared state and must be given `Scoped` attribute (See also: [Scoped Atom](#scoped-atom)) in order to avoid it from being shared across out of scope.

 See [Testing](#testing) section for details on dependency injection on unit tests.